 Researchers have also studied creatine as a treatment for many health conditions.
-There is some promising evidence that it might help with congestive heart failure, Parkinson’s disease, and muscular dystrophy, but more research is needed.
+There is ongoing research to see if it might help with congestive heart failure, Parkinson’s disease, and muscular dystrophy, but more research is needed.
 Creatine has also been studied for conditions such as Huntington’s disease and Lou Gehrig’s disease, and to help with bone health.
 But the results have been conflicting or inconclusive.

 How much creatine should you take?

 Creatine is an unproven treatment.
 There is no established dose.
 Many different dosages of creatine supplements have been used in studies.
 For athletic performance, some people start with 10 grams to 20 grams of creatine a day.
-This is followed by a maintenance dose of 2 grams to 5 grams of creatine a day.
+This is typically followed by a maintenance dose of 2 grams to 5 grams of creatine a day.